IntersectMBO/cardano-updates/blog/2024-01-31-performance-and-tracing.md

 ### Benchmarking

 We've performed a full set of GHC 9.6.3 benchmarks for node `8.7.2`.
 For recommending GHC9.6 as a default build platform for `cardano-node` - from a performance perspective - we observe only one residual issue.
-As a way to address this, we've decided to create a reproduction benchmark targetet to the affected component.
+As a way to address this, we've decided to create a reproduction benchmark targeting the affected component.

 ### Development